Tomkins plc: History

 Tomkins was founded in 1925 as F.H.
 Tomkins Buckle Company, a small manufacturer of buckles and fasteners.
 It was first listed on the London Stock Exchange in 1956.

 In 1983, ex-Lord Hanson employee Greg Hutchings acquired a 22.9% stake in the company, and subsequently was appointed Chief executive.
 Hutchings expanded Tomkins in a classical conglomerate form through leveraged buyouts, and during the 1980s and early 1990s the company embarked on a succession of acquisitions which rapidly grew its revenue, product range and global reach.
 Major acquisitions included Smith & Wesson in 1987, RHM in 1992, the US-based Gates Corporation in 1996, which signalled a move into the industrial and automotive markets, and the Stant and Schrader businesses that further bolstered this division.
 During this era, Tomkins was regarded as the archetypal multi-industrial conglomerate, with a portfolio of assets that had little or nothing in common with one another – and indeed the media delighted in referring to Tomkins as the "buns-to-guns" company because of its ownership of RHM (baking) and Smith & Wesson (firearms).

-Hutchings was forced to resign from the company in 2000, over a series of false allegations of executive excess.
+Hutchings was forced to resign from the company in 2000, over a series of allegations of executive excess.
 Tomkins sold RHM shortly thereafter, and Smith & Wesson the following year.

 After an unsolicited approach, in July 2010 Tomkins was acquired by a Canadian consortium of private equity firm Onex Corporation and the Canada Pension Plan Investment Board for £2.9 billion.

 In November 2012, Tomkins sold their portion of the Building Products group that included: Hart and Cooley, Selkirk and Ruskin to the CPPIB.